China bird flu deaths surge in what could be worst season ever

 Most of the H7N9 human infections reported this season have been in the south and along the coast.

 Beijing on Saturday reported its first human H7N9 case this year.
-The patient is a 68-year-old man from Langfang city in neighbouring Hebei province.
+The patient is a 68-year-old man from Langfang city in neighboring Hebei province.

 A second human case was reported on Tuesday.